 In circumstances, where it is difficult to make a judgment, staff should contact the Head of Information Governance or seek legal or other advice through Trust Legal Services.
-Should a request be submitted out of hours and an urgent decision be needed staff should discuss with the on-call Director prior to the sharing of any information
+Should a request be submitted out of hours and an urgent decision be needed staff should discuss with the on call Director prior to the sharing of any information.

-3.11 Research and National Clinical Audit
+3.10.
+Research and Audit

-If information is required for medical research, audit or planning purposes, staff should always evaluate each project and determine whether personal identifiable information or confidential patient information is needed for such purposes.

-Unless there is genuine justification, all personal identifiable information described in this policy should be taken out to anonymise the data for research purposes.
+If information is required for medical research or audit, staff should always evaluate each project and whether personal identifiable information is needed for such purposes.
+Unless there is genuine justification, all personal identifiable information described in this policy should be taken out to anonymise the data for research purposes.5